 “Sorry, Because of its privacy settings, this video cannot be played here”

 If you’re seeing this error in the player, the video you are watching has domain-level privacy enabled.
-The video’s owner can adjust the domains where a video can appear within “Where can this video be embedded?” section of the embed settings page.
+Learn more at 'Set your video's viewing privacy before uploading' The video’s owner can adjust the domains where a video can appear within “Where can this video be embedded?” section of the embed settings page.

 “Unsupported viewing environment: Your system is having trouble playing this video”